arschles/hugo-docker/README.md

 [![Docker Repository on Quay](https://quay.io/repository/arschles/hugo/status "Docker Repository on Quay")](https://quay.io/repository/arschles/hugo)

-Hugo in an [alpine:3.2](https://hub.docker.com/r/library/alpine/) Docker container.
+This repository builds an [alpine:3.2](https://hub.docker.com/r/library/alpine/) Docker image with [Hugo](http://gohugo.io/) installed.

 The `hugo` binary lives in `/bin/hugo` and the default `CMD` is set to Hugo, so to generate a site, run this: